-Accounting Policies for Future Pronouncements - In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers.
+Accounting Policies for Future Pronouncements - In May 2014, FASB issued ASU 2014-09, Revenue from Contracts with Customers.
 ASU 2014-09 clarifies the principles for recognizing revenue and develops a common revenue standard under accounting principles generally accepted in the United States of America under which an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-ASU 2014-09 is effective for the Council for the year ending June 30, 2020.
-The Council is currently evaluating the effect of the implementation of this new standard.
+This guidance is effective for the fiscal year ended June 30, 2021.
+Management evaluated the impact of this standard on the financial statements of the Council and determined the accounting standard did not require a change to the Council's practice for recording contributions.